rawleyfowler/sluj/README.md

 Shout out to [Trott/slug](https://github.com/Trott/slug) for inspiring me to make this over a rainy weekend.

 ## Contributing
-I will absolutely be accepting any contributions to this project.
-I am particularly looking for contributions to the locale settings of the project, as there is no way I could create a locale for every alphabet myself.
+Particularly looking for contributions to the locale settings of the project, as there is no way I could create a locale for every alphabet myself.
+Also, the library needs a little work in the multi-byte characters department.

 ## Examples
 ```clojure